What is Tennis Elbow?

 Pain may occur when performing even simple tasks such as turning a doorknob or shaking hands.

-Tennis elbow is diagnosed through a physical examination of the arm and elbow, and a review of the patient's medical history.
-To assess pain, pressure may be applied to the elbow and the individual may be asked to move the arm, wrist and elbow in different ways.
+At Orthopedic Associates of Long Island, we diagnose tennis elbow through a physical examination of the arm and elbow, and a review the patient’s medical history.
+To assess pain, our providers may apply pressure to the elbow and ask the individual to move the arm, wrist and elbow in different ways.
 Additional diagnostic tests may include:

 - MRI scan